Food Additives Banned by One or More Countries

 Taking time to investigate what is listed on the sides of bottles and products gives you the chance to make decisions that affect your health.
 It allows you to have conversations with professionals which need to be had.
 For example you can use Material Safety Data Sheets to look up what is known about the toxicity of a drug as long as you search for the generic name.
 This means that rather than a brand name like Paracetamol you would look up Acetaminophen Material Safety Data Sheet.

-These provide you with concise toxicological data.
-A short summary that can give you a clear indicator of how toxic something has been discovered to be.
+The Material Safety Data Sheet. provides you with concise toxicological data – the type which you don’t need to be an expert to decode.
+You will find a short summary that can give you a clear indicator of how toxic something has been discovered to be.

 Here is an example of one on Benzene: